DarianSchreuder/ObsidianVault/Obsidian Vault/DOCS/Operating Systems SU1.md

 ---
 Know the different modes that programs have.
 - User mode - Programs in this mode cannot access unauthorized data and hardware, they can only present requests to the kernel and the kernel will allocate the required resources.
 - Kernel mode - Kernel mode has full access to systems hardware and programs.
-Full control and management of file systems data and components.
+Full control and management of file systems data and components as well as memory management.

-For a user program to gain access to resources the program must create a system request that the kernel will evaluate and provide the needed resources if it is available.
+For a user program to gain access to resources the program must create a system request (**System Call**) that the kernel will evaluate and provide the needed resources if it is available.

 ### Primary Functions of an Operating System
 - Provide a clean abstraction of System Resources to system users.